-So, even though I’m not an expert on most of the things I write about, I’ve been able to help other people.
+So, even if you’re not an expert on some of the things you write about first, you will still be able to help others by sharing your thoughts.

 5. Helping others

 Remember: you only need to be one step ahead of another newbie to be able to teach them!
-Beginners relate to each other better than experts do, simple as that.
+Beginners relate to each other better than to experts, simple as that.

-I’ve found so many helpful blogs from other techies, which habe been invaluable for my learning.
+I’ve found countless helpful blog posts from other techies, which habe been invaluable for my learning.
 And I’m not saying they’re beginners or anything.
-But someone who’s been through the same struggle is just totally easy to relate to and understand.
+But someone who’s been through the same struggle is just that much easier to relate to and understand.